fssxg/ACME-Management/README.md

 ---

-❤️ Open Source License
+## ❤️ Open Source License

-MIT License – Free to use, modify, and extend.
-If you like this project, feel free to give it a ⭐ Star to show your support!
+MIT License – free to use / modify / extend.
+If you like this project, feel free to ⭐Star it in support!